ltelab/disdrodb/docs/source/quick_start.rst

 **Filter by Station Identifiers**

-Stations can be filtered by data source, campaign name, or station name.
+You can filter stations by data source, campaign name, or station name.
-Combine multiple filters for precise selection:
+Multiple filters can be combined for precise selection:

 .. code:: python